ExplicITConsulting/set-outlooksignatures.com/outlookaddin.en.md

 [Static website hosting in Azure Storage](https://learn.microsoft.com/en-us/azure/storage/blobs/storage-blob-static-website) can be an uncomplicated, cheap and fast alternative.

+It is recommended to use use two separate dedicated hostnames, such as "https://outlookaddin.example.com" and "https://outlookaddin-test.example.com".
+This way, you can use one for testing and one for production.
+For tests, sideloading is the preferred method, while Microsoft 365 Centralized Deployment or Integrated Apps are ideal for mass deployment.

 ### 3.3.
 Set-OutlookSignatures
 The Outlook add-in can add existing signatures, but is not able to create them itself on the fly.
 The Benefactor Circle add-on prepares signature data in a way that it can be used by the Outlook add-in.